4commerce-technologies-AG/midi-smtp-server/mkdocs/feature_logging.md

 ## Extended logging

 Starting from version 3.0.1 there are enhanced logging capabilities.
 Instead only set a individual logger there is a new exposed event method called `on_logging_event`.
-When using the `logger` property all messages are forwarded to the new event and could be catched from there.
+When using the `logger` property all messages are forwarded to the new event and could be captured from there.
 As an example you could post additional log content to monitoring services like sentry:

 ```rb
 def on_logging_event(ctx, severity, msg, err: nil)